 Or were other factors at work, such as weak styling, quality-control issues and even an overall decline in the American personal coupe market?

 The graph below tells a particularly stark story.
 E-body production fell a whopping 74 percent between 1985 and 1987.
-Although output increased over the next few years, that both modest and temporary.
+Although output rebounded over the next few years, it was modest and temporary.

 The Riviera was shrunk to the original Mustang’s size